How to Use Battle Cards in Your Sales Process [Templates]

 You’ll thank yourself for your research efforts when you have a library of detailed collateral on each of your key competitors.
 These cards will make your sales reps’ jobs easier and impress prospects with the preparedness, clarity, and organization that your company values.

-With all of the information you’ve gathered, you can go ahead and start creating and finalizing your battle cards for use by your sales team.
+With all of the information you’ve gathered, you can go ahead and start finalizing your battle cards for your sales team to use.

 5. Update Your Content Regularly